-In this policy, "we" "us" and "our" are reference to Moira Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.
+In this policy, "we" "us" and "our" are reference to MOIRA Inc. “You” and “your” means a natural person whose personal information we have knowingly collected.

 What are your rights?

-- what information we hold about you;
+- know what information we hold about them;

-- how we use that information;
+- know how we use that information;

-- who we share the information with;
+- know who we share the information with;

 What information will we collect?

 MOIRA only collects information that is relevant to effective service delivery.
-The information we collect includes your contact details, personal details, tax file numbers, any other personal information you or a person ostensibly authorised by you submits to us and other information that is reasonably necessary to be able to perform our functions provide you with our services.
+The information we collect includes contact details, personal details, tax file numbers, any other personal information you or a person ostensibly authorised by you submits to us and other information that is reasonably necessary to be able to perform our functions or provide you with our services.